top of page

 Monique Lapins

 Monique Lapins was, until recently, the Second violinist of the New Zealand String Quartet and Lecturer at the New Zealand School of Music - Te Kōkī, Victoria University of Wellington.
+Monique will join the Auckland Philharmonia as Associate Concertmaster later in 2025.
 She is the violinist of the Ghost Piano Trio, who will tour with CMNZ in 2025.
 She performs regularly with the New Zealand Symphony Orchestra, Auckland Philharmonia Orchestra, and Orchestra Wellington.
 She has been a finalist twice in the Asia Pacific Chamber Music Competition.
 She has performed in festivals throughout France, the Czech Republic, Holland, Japan, Hong Kong, Australia and at the Open Chamber Music Seminars in Prussia Cove directed by world-renowned cellist Steven Isserlis.
 Monique has toured extensively in collaboration with the Australian Chamber Orchestra Collective, the Melbourne Chamber Orchestra and the Singapore Symphony Orchestra.
 Monique has performed with artists including Seiji Ozawa (conductor) in Japan, Philippe Herreweghe (conductor) in France, Jerusalem String Quartet in New Zealand (Adam Chamber Music Festival - ACMF), Dénes Várjon (pianist) in New Zealand (ACMF) and as a soloist with French violinist, Oliver Charlier in Japan.
 Monique Lapins is a recording artist with Naxos and Rattle Labels and performs on an 1883 Gand violin, kindly on loan from the Rin Collection in Singapore.

 Sam Jacobs Brass Adjudicator